 UT features more than 200 areas of study, including business, marine science, and nursing.
-Its Honors Program provides its students with enrichment tutorials, internship opportunities and community outreach experiences.
+Its Honors Program provides its students with enrichment tutorials, internship opportunities, and community outreach experiences.

 With its location in the Florida Panhandle’s northwesternmost part, Pensacola has a humid subtropical climate characterized by hot and humid summers with frequent thunderstorms.
 The average annual rainfall is 66 inches, so it’s a fairly wet city; the US national average is 39 inches per year.
-The winters are short and mild, with an average low temperature at 59°F. Snow is rare, but it did fall in certain years, including 2010 and 2017.
+The winters are short and mild, with an average low temperature of 59°F. Snow is rare, but it did fall in certain years, including 2010 and 2017.

-UWF has part ownership of Pensacola Beach and, thus, can allow students full use of its property for research, recreation and rest.
-The campus is within a wilderness preserve where students can enjoy outdoor activities like hiking, kayaking and canoeing.
+UWF has part ownership of Pensacola Beach and, thus, can allow students full use of its property for research, recreation, and rest.
+The campus is within a wilderness preserve where students can enjoy outdoor activities like hiking, kayaking, and canoeing.
 Biking trails are also plenty on campus grounds.
 At Pensacola, students choose entertainment and enrichment options, including performance venues and museums.